Coldplay keeps Mariah Carey from topping Billboard 200

 Other new entries in the top 10 of the chart this week include teen pop singer Mahone at No. 5 with his debut record, "The Secret EP," and Christian musician Crowder at No. 9 with "Neon Steeple."

-For the week ended June 1, overall album sales totaled 4.2 million units, down 13 percent from the comparable week in 2013, Billboard said.
+For the week ended June 1, overall album sales totalled 4.2 million units, down 13 percent from the comparable week in 2013, Billboard said.

 On the Digital Songs chart, Australian rapper Iggy Azalea held steady at No. 1 for a second week with "Fancy," selling 289,000 downloads, while her collaboration with pop singer Ariana Grande, "Problem," kept its position at No. 2 with 243,000 digital copies sold.